Skip to main content

 Location: Winston-Salem, North Carolina

-Wake Forest University admissions are selective—only 32% of applicants are accepted.
-To increase your chances of acceptance, you should first meet or exceed the academic standards of previously-accepted students.
-Then, it’s important to have impressive extracurriculars and standout essays
+Wake Forest University admissions are selective—only 22% of applicants are accepted.
+To increase your chances of acceptance, you should first meet or exceed the academic standards of previously accepted students.
+Then, it’s important to have impressive extracurriculars and standout essays.

-It’s important to note that standardized testing is optional at this college due to COVID.
-However, you should generally submit your SAT or ACT score it is above the 25th percentile, as students with scores are accepted at higher rates than those without.
+It’s important to note that standardized testing has been optional at Wake Forest since 2008.
+However, you should generally submit your SAT or ACT score if it is above the 25th percentile, as students with scores are accepted at higher rates than those without.

 Unique Aspects of Wake Forest University